KiddKailash/Queensland-Health-Kiosk-Interface/README.md

 ### User Support
 - Navigate to the Help and Support page for detailed guidance on using the kiosk.
-- Press the "Call for Help" button for immediate assistance.

-### Theme Customization
-- Use the theme toggle button to switch between light and dark modes.

 ## Setup & Deployment